GibranDelgado/My-Spotify-Journey/README.md

   - Then copy this file and place it in the "Used files" folder.

 ## About the use
   - Execute the "Main_python.py" script.
-This going to create a new `"Spotify_results"` folder, with the additional information about the tracks, albums and artists of your streaming history.
+This is going to create a new `"Spotify_results"` folder, with the additional information about the tracks, albums and artists of your streaming history.
   `In the Main_python script there's a variable called "diffHoursUTC".
-This represents the difference hours from the UTC.`
+This represents the hour difference from the UTC.`
   `If you want to use the UTC timezone, set this value to 0; otherwise, set this value according to the location of your preference.`

   - Execute the "Main_sqlite.py" script.
-This going to create a new "Queries_results" folder, with the necessary views to create your customized Spotify wrapped dashboard.
+This is going to create a new "Queries_results" folder, with the necessary views to create your customized Spotify wrapped dashboard.
-  `If you want to add or modify a query, don't forget to keep the numerology followed in the document.`
+  `If you want to add or modify a query, don't forget to keep the numering format followed in the document.`

 ## Libraries
 These libraries were used.
 If you are working in the anaconda environment, you will not need the first three.